B0-B/DirtyMike/README.md

 > Login: root
 > Password: ...
 ```
-`Note:` If run on servers where the process should be kept alive, please set the detatch in the build.sh to `true`.
+`Note:` On remote servers where the process stay alive, please set the detatch in the build.sh to `true`.
 Repeat this with arbitrary hosts.

 ### 6. Monitoring
-Go to [c3pool.com](https://c3pool.com/en/) and enter your wallet address to monitor all servers (workers) which mine to your wallet!
+Go to [c3pool.com](https://c3pool.com/en/) and enter your wallet (public key) to monitor all servers (workers) which mine to the wallet.

 ### Congratulations you have just started your own miner.